This summer we will tell you everything about GMS certification for Android Devices in 4 articles covering:

 - The country where the devices will be sold.

-Google recommend that you apply for the pre-approval as soon as possible and not later than 30 days before the planned first date of commercial distribution.
+Google recommends that you apply for the pre-approval as soon as possible and not later than 30 days before the planned first date of commercial distribution.
 We recommend that you start the process several months before distribution as 30 days will most likely not be a sufficient amount of time.

 Does providing all the information mentioned above guarantee that you will obtain the GMS license?